 P.O.
 Box 800717

 Health System West Complex, Room 3003

-Decision analysis, Markov decision processes, approximate dynamic programming methods, Markov models, Monte Carlo simulation models
+Decision analysis, Markov decision processes, Markov models, Monte Carlo simulation models, discrete event simulation

-I am interested in using Operations Research methods to address medical decision making questions.
-My current research involves designing optimal treatment and screening guidelines for patients with chronic diseases and studying the effects of poor medication adherence on patient outcomes.
+I am interested in using Operations Research methods to improve medical decision making and health care operations.
+My research primarily involves comparing clinical guidelines and designing optimal treatment and screening guidelines for patients with chronic diseases.

 Links to More Information: